soedinglab/MMseqs/README.md

 ## Installation
 ### Cloning from GIT
 If you want to compile the most recent version, simply clone the git repository.
-Then, from the repository root, initialize the libconjugrad submodule:

         git clone git@bitbucket.org:soedinglab/mmseqs.git